eunbiggabi/Squid-Readme/README.md

 ---
 #### Documented by Eun Jeon(Kyu), Job Alvarez Chow, and 	Ethan Tran
 ---
-***Part A planning documentation is different from my actual outcome which is Part B. You can check changed documentation by ppt folder***
+***Note: Part A planning documentation is different from my actual outcome which is Part B***

+***Part B documentation can be check from "PPL folder" which is problem solving, purpose, erd, wireframe and Challenges***

 ## R1 Description of your website, including: